Low-cost carrier: Pricing policy

-The pricing policy of the low-cost carriers is usually very dynamic, with discounts and tickets in promotion.
-Like other carriers, even if the advertised price may be very low, it often does not include charges and taxes.
+The pricing policy of the low-cost carriers is usually very dynamic as befits their business model, with frequent discounts and tickets in promotion.
+Like other carriers, however, even if the advertised base prices are very low, charges and taxes are typically not mentioned.
 With some airlines, some flights are advertised as free (plus applicable taxes, fees and charges).
 Depending on the airline, perhaps as many (or as few) as ten percent of the seats on any flight are offered at the lowest price and are the first to sell.
 The prices steadily rise thereafter to a point where they can be comparable or more expensive than a flight on a full-service carrier.

 Most airlines charge additional taxes and fees on their tickets.
 Some low-cost airlines have been known to charge fees for the seemingly ridiculous, such as levying a credit card charge if credit card is the only payment method accepted.

 History

-While tour and package operators have offered lower-priced, lower-frilled traveling for a large part of modern airline history, not until during the post–Vietnam War era did this business model escalate.
-Through various ticket consolidators, charter airlines, and innovators in lower-frills flying, such as Channel Airways and Court Line, the traveling public had been conditioned to want to travel to new and increasingly further away and exotic locations on vacation, rather than short-haul trips to nearby beach resorts.

 The world's first low-cost airline was Pacific Southwest Airlines, which started intrastate flights connecting Southern and Northern California on 6 May 1949.
 PSA's light-hearted atmosphere and efficient operations were a runaway success early on, and inspired a number of low-cost start-ups across the United States, beginning in the mid-1960s.
 Herb Kelleher studied the success of PSA, and copied their culture closely when he established Southwest Airlines in 1971.

 The first airline to offer cheaper transatlantic fares was Icelandic airline Loftleiðir in 1964, often referred to as "the Hippie Airline".
 Many young Americans travelled to Europe after graduation, to experience the "old-world culture", and they were more concerned with getting there cheaply than comfortably or even exactly on time.
-Loftleiðir were not famous for speed or punctuality, but flying with the company became a sort of rite of passage for those young "hippies", one of whom was Bill Clinton, later US President.
+Loftleiðir was not famous for speed or punctuality, but flying with the company became a sort of rite of passage for those young "hippies", one of whom was Bill Clinton, later US President.

 The first airline offering no-frills transatlantic service was Freddie Laker's Laker Airways, which operated its famous "Skytrain" service between London and New York City during the late 1970s.
 The service was suspended after Laker's competitors, British Airways and Pan Am, were able to price Skytrain out of the market.